luyi-sss/tswd-portfolio-luyi/README.md

 Hope this page adds a point for me when finding a job:)

 ## Assignment: [Visualizing government Debt](visualizing-government-debt)
 This page is linking to a new Markdown document called `visualizing-government-debt.md`, where you can see my data visualizations there.

 ## Assignment 3&4: [Critique-by-Design](critique-by-design)
-For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final project
 Here it might be helpful to include a high-level description of your final project.